lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     pair_coeff * * ../Potential/SiO.1990.vashishta Si O
     dump dmp all atom 1000 dump.lammpstrj

-..  container:: justify

 Let us progressively increase the size of the box in the :math:`x` direction, thus forcing the silica to deform and eventually crack.
-To do
-    so, a loop based on the jump command is used.
+To do so, a loop based on the jump command is used.
 At every step of the loop, the box dimension over :math:`x` will be multiplied by a scaling factor 1.005.
 Add the following lines into the *input.lammps*:

 .. code-block:: lammps